NPP holds parliamentary primary election in four constituencies in Central

 Mr. Samuel Joe Acquah is going unopposed at KEEA but is going to have it tough during the general election as that seat remains one of the strongholds of the NDC.

-The NPP has won that seat only once and even that victory came on the back of division on the NDC front - a conflict between the late Dr. Ato Quarshie and Dr. J.S Annan which arose when the former tried to stage a comeback in 2012 but was defeated by the latter in the NDC primary election.
+The NPP has won that seat only once and that victory was as a result of cracks in the NDC - a conflict between the late Dr. Ato Quarshie and Dr. J.S Annan, which arose when the former tried to stage a comeback in 2012 but was defeated by the latter in the NDC primary election.

 The NDC enjoys enormous goodwill in KEEA, Agona East and the Ajumako-Enyan-Essiam.